dasarpai/old.dasarpai.github.io/_dsblog/2024-09-18-Exploring-Ollama.md

 1. Orca 2 is built by Microsoft research, and are a fine-tuned version of Meta's Llama 2 models.
 The model is designed to excel particularly in reasoning.

 ## Question: Can we integrate these hundreds with different UI like ChatGPT?
-Yes, in fact you need not to create any new UI.
+Yes, in fact you need NOT  to create any new UI.
 Hundreds of good UI are available which are integrated with these hundreds of LLMs available on Ollama.
 You can see below some of the popular UI via which Ollama models can be accessed.

 *   [Open WebUI](https://github.com/open-webui/open-webui)
 *   [Enchanted (macOS native)](https://github.com/AugustDev/enchanted)